 - Speech-language pathologists take communication to heart!
 Whether they're working with an autistic child or a stroke survivor, speech-language pathologists do everything they can to help improve their patients' health and quality of life.

-- Speech therapists work with people of all ages, in schools, health institutions or the private sector.
+- Speech-language pathologists work with people of all ages, in schools, health institutions or the private sector.

 - Check out this video capsule!
 Anatomy and Brain Function .. (video available in French only)